Theory of zero-field superconducting diode effect in twisted trilayer graphene: Model and symmetries

 \subsection{Notation and continuum model}

 The heterostructure studied in \refcite{SCPaper} consists of tTLG near its magic angle and WSe$_2$, as depicted in \figref{fig:overview}.
-To describe the three layers, $l=1,2,3$, of graphene with alternating twist angle, we will employ the three-layer generalization of the commonly used continuum model of twisted-bilayer graphene \cite{dos2007graphene,bistritzer2011moire,dos2012continuum}, while the impact of WSe$_2$ is taken into account via the proximity-induced spin-orbit terms \cite{Gmitra2015,2021arXiv210806126N}.
+To describe the three layers, $l=1,2,3$, of graphene with alternating twist angle, we will employ the three-layer generalization of the commonly used continuum model of twisted-bilayer graphene \cite{dos2007graphene,bistritzer2011moire,dos2012continuum}, where the magic angle occurs at around $1.58^{\circ}$.
+The impact of WSe$_2$ is taken into account via the proximity-induced spin-orbit terms \cite{Gmitra2015,2021arXiv210806126N}.
 Starting in a real-space description, with $c^\dagger_{\vec{r};\rho,l,\eta,s}$ denoting the creating operator of an electron at position $\vec{r}\in\mathbbm{R}^2$, on sublattice $\rho$, in layer $l$, valley $\eta$, and of spin $s$, the non-interacting Hamiltonian can be written as